Priyankasaggu11929/priyankasaggu11929.github.io/fitness.md

 <sub>Reason?</sub>

-<sub>So, the dietician asked me to *add a little* to my diet because all this while, I was eating much less than required.
+<sub>The dietician asked me to *add a little* to my current diet because all this while, I was eating much less than required.
 And that is why, I'm okay with this little weight gain.</sub>

-<sub>But there is something good about this weight gain.
+<sub>But there is something good about this.
 I actually gained muscles this time.
 So, it's an almost win for me. :)</sub>

+<sub>*(ok, honestly, I feel bad when the number increases on the scale.
+But I've learnt now, taking shortcuts are not good for long term (atlest in this weight loss journey).
+Only the steady & slow weight loss will thrive.
+So, HAVE SOME PATIENCE PRIYANKA! )*</sub>

 ---